5 Things You Can Do to Instantly Improve Your Credit Score

 Some program options will benefit renters, such as RentTrack.

-These programs report on-time rent payments to help increase your score but may only affect your VantageScore rather than your FICO credit scores.
+These programs report on-time rent payments to help increase your score.
+But they may only affect your VantageScore rather than your FICO credit scores.

 When it comes to fixing your credit, no one solution will work for everyone and every situation.

-The steps above often help people resolve minor items impacting their credit score when combined with professional credit repair to help settle the more problematic issues.
+The steps above often help people resolve minor items impacting their credit score.
+You can combine them with professional credit score repair to help settle the more problematic issues.

-The sooner you can follow through with these steps, the sooner you will start to see positive changes and increases in your credit lendability.
+The sooner you can follow through with these credit score repair steps, the sooner you will start to see positive changes and increases in your credit lendability.